artificialw/cse1325/README.md

 - Full Credit
 - Bonus
 - Extreme Bonus
 - Both Bonus and Extreme Bonus would be add-ons to the Full Credit.
-Each assignment has a README file that explains the requirements that needed to be met for each program.
+- Between P05-P07 and P10-P13 would be our online computer store, ELSA